WeCanDoBetter/phenomenal-ai/README.md

 ## 📌 Features

+- ✨ **High-Level Abstraction**: Phenomenal AI provides a high level of abstraction for AI-based conversation models.
+This allows you to focus on the conversation logic and not the underlying model.
 - 🎭 **Multiple Actors**: This package supports interaction between multiple actors, allowing for complex conversational scenarios.
 Each actor can have their own personality and preferences.